erdogant/hgboost/docs/source/Coding quality.rst

 ----------

 The use of unit tests is essential to garantee a consistent output of developed functions.
-The following tests are secured using :func:`tests.test_gridsearch`:
+The following tests are secured using :func:`tests.test_hgboost`:

 * The input are checked.
 * The output values are checked and whether they are encoded properly.